Its-Just-Nans/rio201/report/README.md

 ![data](./img/data.png)

 The first part of this diagram is the data collection.
 It is composed of 2 captors.
-The server use its CoAP client and HTTP client to make a request to the captors to get the data every 10 seconds.
+The central server use its CoAP client and HTTP client to make a request to the captors to get the data every 10 seconds.
 As we want to compare both HTTP and CoAP, each captor is using a different protocol.

 The code for to get the data from the CoAP server is quite simple.